gsudre/lab_notes/133-rnaseq_pca_analysis.md

 rnaseq_acc = topTable(fit2, coef='DiagnosisCase', number=Inf)
 ```

-And we repeat it for ACC:
+And we repeat it for Caudate:

 ```r
 myregion = 'Caudate'